Learn how to make an omelette with this easy recipe. There’s nothing like a perfectly made omelet to start off your day!

 - Pan size: Use a small 6-inch nonstick frying pan.
 The right-sized pan keeps the omelet from being too thin.

 - Temperature: Cook omelets over medium or medium low heat, an omelet should not have any browning.
 Medium-high heat it too high on most stovetops.

 - Tilt & lift: Lift the edges of the omelet and tild the pan to let the raw eggs run under, there is not need to flip the omelette over.

 - Cook add-ins: This is a basc omelette recipe but you can add any type of fillings.
 As the fillings are only heated through, ensure any meats ro vegetables are cooked before adding.

 Did your family enjoy this Omelette recipe?
 Please leave a comment and a rating below!

 - 2 large eggs

 - salt & pepper to taste

 - toppings as desired

-- Fold in half and serve.
+- Fold the omelette in half and serve immediately.